Roshan-Metrix/DSA/basic/README.md

    - Dynamic : the memory allocated at the run time (execution time).
    - Dynamic allocation is in Heap memory.
    - For example : Vector

+## Time Complexity

+   - Its not the actual time taken but amount of time taken as function of input size (n) .